 Why Maxfit Is the Best Jet Ski Riding Glove…

 I’ve tested a variety of different options trying to find the best jet ski riding glove for Sea Doo tours.
-But the first question to answer is why do I need a pair of gloves to operate a personal watercraft?
+But the first question to answer is why do I need a pair of gloves to operate a personal watercraft on my PWC adventures?

 After countless hours on the water in a range of different weather and wave conditions, I decided that my hands need special attention.
-Think about it…to operate a Sea Doo, jet ski or waverunner PWC properly, the hands are pretty much always on the handle bars, both to work the controls and to hang on.
+Sure, all PWC riding gear is important, But think about it…to operate a Sea Doo, jet ski or waverunner PWC properly, your hands are pretty much always on the handle bars, both to work the controls and to hang on.

 Best Jet Ski Riding Glove Protects from Elements

 In this position, the backs of the hands are fully exposed to all of the elements all of the time on a Sea Doo ride.
 Meanwhile, the palms are always in squeeze-friction contact with the handgrips.
 It’s not like you can move your hands into a pocket if the backs start sun burning, or skin becomes wind irritated, or blisters form on your palms, or they simply get cold.
 And as anyone who has ever done any rain riding knows, those droplets can feel like needles on uncovered flesh.
-So protection is one good reason to wear the best jet ski riding glove available.
+So protection is one good reason to include the best jet ski riding glove available with your PWC riding gear.
 But that’s not all…

 Best Jet Ski Riding Glove Provides Great Grip